swiftlang/swift-package-manager/Documentation/Usage.md

 **Note:** Avoiding specifying an absolute path to `git2.h` provided by the library in the `module.modulemap`.
-Doing so will break compatibility of your project between machines that may use a different file system layout.
+Doing so will break compatibility of your project between machines that may use a different file system layout or install libraries to different paths.

 > The convention we hope the community will adopt is to prefix such modules
 > with `C` and to camelcase the modules as per Swift module name conventions.